-When using the mobile app with a free account, you can listen to any songs in any order with unlimited track skips as long as it appears on one of the 15 personalized playlists chosen for you by Spotify’s machine learning algorithms.
+When using the mobile app with a free account, you can listen to any songs in any order with unlimited track skips as long as it appears on one of the personalized playlists made for you by Spotify’s machine learning algorithms.
 These playlists include things like:

 - Discover Weekly (a weekly selection of tracks Spotify thinks you’ll like).

 - Daily Mix (a mix of your favorite tracks and ones you haven’t heard that Spotify thinks you’ll like).

 - Release Radar (new tracks from artists you listen to or Spotify thinks you’ll like).

 - Spotify’s curated playlists like RapCaviar (the hottest rap and hip hop tracks) and Ultimate Indie (the best new and upcoming indie tracks).

 Outside of the “Made for You” personalized playlists chosen by Spotify, you can only listen to playlists, albums, or artists on shuffle.
 You can’t select a specific track to play and you are also limited to skipping six tracks per hour.

 Free users also get the same access to Spotify podcasts as Premium subscribers.
 That includes the ability to download them for offline listening.